Supporting Local Businesses

 Des Plaines, IL amended its code and consolidated 55 separate licensing categories down to 14.

-San Francisco, California has developed an exemplary online business portal, paired with one-on-one assistance available from business counselors, to provide consolidated technical assistance to owners.
+San Francisco, CA has developed an exemplary online business portal, paired with one-on-one assistance available from business counselors, to provide consolidated technical assistance to owners.

 New York, NY offers a “one-stop-shop” to provide targeted technical assistance about permitting and other small business issues.
 The City also pioneered a program to assist women in starting a business, and offers other targeted TA, including its investment in worker cooperatives.